 sem_release int (int sem_identifier)

-We can use the following protocol to achieve mutual exclusion from PHP:
+We can use the following procedure to achieve mutual exclusion from PHP:

 $ Semid = sem_get (0xee3,1,0666), $ shm_id = shmop_open (0xff3, "c", 0644, 100); sem_acquire ($ semid); / * If we are here we are alone! * / SHARED WRITE TO THE SEGMENT HEREsem_release ($ semid);

-There are several applications for IPC, for some simple optimization recursoso as stored in shared memory configuration files parsed to advanced search engines, authentication systems or cache.
+There are several applications for IPC, for some simple optimization recursoso stored in shared memory as configuration files parsed to advanced search engines, or cache authentication systems.